NFDI4Energy/EFZN_rdm/README.md

      {{0-1}}
 The internet has made it incredibly easy for people to share and collaborate.
 However, copyright laws can often pose obstacles to this process.
 Generally, others cannot use or remix your work without obtaining your permission first.
 But what if you want to encourage others to reuse your work?
-In such cases, you may consider publishing your work under a [Creative Commons](https://creativecommons.org/) or [GNU General Public license](https://www.gnu.org/licenses/).
+In such cases, you may consider publishing your work under a [Creative Commons](https://creativecommons.org/) license or [GNU General Public License](https://www.gnu.org/licenses/).

     {{0-1}}
 Creative Commons licenses are a set of copyright licenses that allow creators to grant others permission to use their work.
-These licenses are designed to be easily understood and applied, providing a flexible framework for sharing and collaboration.
+They are designed to be easily understood and applied, providing a flexible framework for sharing and collaboration.
 By assigning a Creative Commons license, researchers can clearly communicate how others can use, distribute, modify, and build upon their work.

     {{0-1}}
 For software, you may also use a [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html), guaranteeing end users the four freedoms to run, study, share, and modify the software.
 For other options to license software, you can consult [this Wikipedia comparison](https://en.wikipedia.org/wiki/Comparison_of_free_and_open-source_software_licenses).